Amourspirit/OooDev_Tute/docs/tute_ss.rst

 Charts
 ======

-OooDev supports creating many charts including bar, line, scatter, and pie charts using the data in a sheet’s cells.
+|odev|_ supports creating many charts including bar, line, scatter, and pie charts using the data in a sheet’s cells.
 To make a chart, you need to do the following:

 .. cssclass:: ul-list